davidasrocha/capstone-api-grandmother-recipes/README.md

 ## Requirements to run application

-This project can be executed [locally](./docs/how-to-run-application-locally.md) or using [Docker](./docs/how-to-use-docker-to-application.md) containers.
+You can run this project [locally](./docs/how-to-run-application-locally.md), using [Docker](./docs/how-to-use-docker-to-application.md) or [Kubernetes](./docs/how-to-use-kubernetes-to-application.md).
 Bellow, there a list of the required resources to run this project.

 * PHP 7.1+
 * MySQL 5.7+